-The following is an excerpt from the most recent issue of The Corporate Citizen magazine.
+The following is excerpted from Issue 16 of The Corporate Citizen magazine.
 To learn more about how companies are using corporate citizenship to achieve business and social value, check out our issue archive.

 As a global commerce leader that connects millions of buyers and sellers around the world, eBay empowers people and creates opportunity.
 In late 2015, the company decided to make a large investment in the engine that drives this success—its people.
 In December 2015, the commerce leader announced new paid family and medical leave policies, joining the ranks of tech companies such as Google that have recognized that a healthy and engaged workforce is key to retaining talent and staying competitive.

 “Our employees make eBay great, and we care deeply about making sure they have our complete support inside and outside the office,” said Kristin Yetto, chief people officer at eBay and eBay Foundation board member.
 “This includes making sure they have time to take care of themselves and their families when they really need it.”

 Effective January 2016, eBay’s new policies offer up to 12 paid weeks to care for a sick family member, 12 weeks of full pay parental leave, and up to 24 weeks of full-pay maternity leave.
 In addition to this, eBay increased its disability leave to full pay for the first 12 weeks of disability.
 The expanded time off represents a huge shift in responding to the needs of employees and an increased awareness of the value such policies can bring to the business and the economy as a whole.